chunhualiao/smart-browser-assistant/README.md

         *   Enter your **OpenRouter API Key**.
 The list of AI models will load dynamically once a valid key is entered (you might need to click out of the field).
         *   Select the desired **AI Model** from the dropdown.
         *   Adjust the **Temperature (Creativity)** setting (0=focused, 1+=creative).
+        *   Set the **API Timeout** in seconds (default 30, min 5).
+This is the maximum time the extension will wait for a response from the API before showing an error.
         *   Choose the **Active Prompt** you want the context menu to use.
         *   You can **edit the text** of the selected prompt directly in the text area below the prompt list.
-    *   Click the "Save Settings" button to save the API key, selected model, temperature, and any prompt edits.
+    *   Click the "Save Settings" button to save the API key, selected model, temperature, timeout, and any prompt edits.
 You should see a confirmation message.

 ## Deployment to Marketplaces (e.g., Chrome Web Store)